open-telemetry/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

 }
 ```

-- Here you can see the kafka record header `header1` being added to resource attribute.
+- Here you can see the kafka record header `header1` and `header2` being added to resource attribute.
-- Every kafka header key is prefixed with `kafka.header` string and attached to resource attributes.
+- Every **matching** kafka header key is prefixed with `kafka.header` string and attached to resource attributes.